KassoumHabibou/portfolio/content/_index.md

           date_start: '2018-07-01'
           date_end: '2018-09-01'
           description: |2-
-              Responsibilities include:

-              * wrangling and performing a data quality analysis of the SMART-2016 survey data of Niger;
+              * Managed and performed a data quality analysis of survey data of Niger;
-              * computing malnutrition rates (chronic, severe and acute) by place of residence and region using data obtained from the SMART-2016 survey of Niger;
+              * Estimated malnutrition rates (chronic, severe and acute) by place of residence and region using survey data from Niger;
-              * collaborated closely with the NIPN team in using statistical software and interpreting their analysis results.
+              * Interacted closely with the NIPN team in using statistical software and interpreting results.
     design:
       columns: '2'